Request a Callback

 A plan should also include details to guide individuals if a relapse does occur, including a safe location to go to, a friend to call, stress-relieving strategies, locations of emergency services, crisis lines and reasons why sobriety is desired.

-The above details should support an individual in the event of a relapse, along with reducing the potential of developing a physical relapse.
+The information found on this page should support an individual in the event of a relapse, along with reducing the potential of developing a physical relapse.
 If a relapse does occur, reaching out for immediate support is recommended, helping to reduce the degree of damage.

 For guidance surrounding addiction recovery, we can help you here at Addiction Advocates.